roypaulin/laTazza/Project/Requirements/RequirementDocument.md

 | Supply company | Assuming the supply company has it own system to handle supplies,we should provide some API to interact with that system in order to facilitate supply activities. | not needed

 # Stories and personas
-\<A Persona is a realistic impersonation of an actor.
-Define here a few personas and describe in plain text how a persona interacts with the system>

-\<Persona is-an-instance-of actor>  \<stories will be formalized later as use cases>
 ### Persona 1
 **Paolo Capaldo**
 53,Software Architect in the company, father of six children